 - Finally, job status and diagnostic information are provided to the client.

-Q45) How does MapReduce framework view its input internally?
+45. How does the MapReduce framework view its input internally?

 - LongWritable and Text

-Q47) What are Writables and explain its importance in Hadoop?
+47. What are Writables and explain their importance in Hadoop?

 - Writables are interfaces in Hadoop.
 They act as a wrapper class to almost all the primitive data types of Java.